-We are pleased to present you our 2022 Water Quality Report.
-We are required by law to send this assurance report annually, so our customers are informed about the quality of the water you are consuming.
-This brochure is a snapshot of the quality of the water we provided last year.
+We're pleased to present to you this year's Annual Water Quality Report.
+Your drinking water meets all Federal and State requirements.
+This report is designed to inform you about the quality water and services we deliver to you every day.
 Included are details about the source of your water, what it contains, and how it compares to Environmental Protection Agency (EPA) standards.
-We are committed to providing you with the information because we want you to be informed.
+The Village Center Service Area Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations and want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 For more information about your water, call the utility office at (352) 259-2802.